theocrithary/dell-automation-platform/README.md

+## Purpose
+This repo has two scripts that automate the full setup of a single-node Kubernetes cluster on a Ubuntu 24.04 server using kubeadm and then installs the Dell Automation Platform specific packages and run the install script.

 ## Testing & development
 - These scripts were tested on Ubuntu 24.04 LTS
 - Scripts are for development and testing purposes only, they should not be used in Production